dkz2r/latex-novice-academic-publishing/episodes/13-context-sensitive-quotation.md

 ## Challenge 1: Referencing Sources

 - Add a new entry to your `references.bib` for a short article.
-- Use `\blockcquote` to insert a two sentence quote with a pre- and postnote pointing to the entry you just created.
+- Use `\textcquote` and `\blockcquote` to insert a two sentence quote with a pre- and postnote pointing to the entry you just created.
+Do you see a difference when you use `\textcquote` or `\blockcquote`?

 :::::::::::::::::::::::: solution

 ## Output

+With default settings, quotes written with `\blockcquote` will be displayed in the same way as `\textcquote`.
+As soon as the text is longer than three complete lines of text, then the whole quote is indented and set as a block.

 :::::::::::::::::::::::::::::::::